Andrey-Sidorkin/taxi-service/README.md

 the Dependency Inversion Principle.

 Service data is stored in MySQL tables.
-Relations between them are depicted here:
+Relations between them are depicted below:

 ![](images/tables.svg)